Mange99/Janet-Jackson/README.md

 - Calculators
   - Such as BMI calculators for easy and accessible health checks

+There are also additional features such as login, sessions, favourites, filters, a search bar, and accounts.

 ## How to view the project and other relevant information ~

 #### How to find course turn-ins